sjbennett123/gloryforthefist/content/policies/transform/_index.md

 **Components**: P8, C4, E5, S5, T3 (Unrestricted only)

-This formal magic will transform the target into a specific High Creature upon the permanent death of the target.
+This formal magic will transform the target into a specific High Creature upon the target's permanent death.
 It will also leave an affinity of “<Creature> 8” on the target.
 The target must currently have an Affinity of “<Creature> 7” or higher present upon its spirit.
-The <creature> must be of the same type of creature as the one being attempted.
+The <creature> must be the same type of creature as the one being attempted.
 If the target does not have the correct affinity, this formal magic will fail.
-All components and scrolls used in the casting of this formal magic must be of unrestricted transfer.
+All components and scrolls used in casting this formal magic must be of unrestricted transfer.

-Effects exist which may, for a limited duration, invoke the full transformation prior to permanent death.
+Effects may, for a limited duration, invoke the full transformation prior to permanent death.
 See the description in the Casting Rules.

 #### Transform to Master Creature